Kalabasa/leanrada.com/src/pages/works/canvaphotoeditor.md

 <span class="bleed">![desktop screenshot](../img/canvaphotoeditor_2.jpg)</span>

 The app needs to be discoverable by search engines, and React as it is can't help with that, so an accompanying landing page was made.
-It was written in our usual landing page stack of WordPress and PHP, though WordPress was mostly just for infrastructure.

 The project was completed in around 2 months.

 <span class="bleed">![landing page screenshot](../img/canvaphotoeditor_3.jpg)</span>
 <span class="caption">The landing page</span>

-After the revamp we saw an increase of 50% in conversions (that is, Canva signups), so we can say that the project was a success! 🎉
+After the revamp we saw doubling in conversion rate (that is, Canva signups), so we can say that the project was a success! 🎉

 Update: The standalone app has been decommissioned, and photo editing is now part of the main app.